 What Is The Amazing Rapid Cash System?

-If we’re to believe the sales pitch then Amazing Rapid Cash is a new and revolutionary income strategy that you can use to leapfrog your way to financial independence.
+If we're to take the sales pitch at face value then Amazing Rapid Cash is a new and revolutionary income strategy you can use to leapfrog your way to financial freedom.

 John Roberts goes on about how he was working 60 hours a day in a deli until he discovered the ‘secret loophole to online success' that takes very little effort.